 Galatians, what a misunderstood book!

-Often, one of the first things a nominal Christian will say when you tell them the law has not been abolished is: "you need to read the book of Galatians!"
+Often, one of the first things a traditional Christian will say when you tell them the law has not been abolished is: "you need to read the book of Galatians!"
 In spite of the multitude of scriptures in the "New Testament" which demonstrate we should keep Yahweh's law, many understand Paul's letter to Galatians to state otherwise.

 In reality, there is not a single verse in the book of Galatians or anywhere in the scripture that would tell us that the law has been abolished.
 Rather, much to the contrary!
 The book of Galatians actually proves that while we are not saved by our observance of the Torah (The Hebrew word translated "Law" all throughout the scriptures), true believers will make a sincere effort to walk in its precepts.